 CyberKnife cancer treatment at a glance

-- The CyberKnife Robotic Radiosurgery System is an advanced form of cancer therapy that precisely focuses radiation (high energy traveling through space) on cancer tumors.
+- The CyberKnife Robotic Radiosurgery System is an advanced form of cancer therapy that precisely focuses radiation on cancer tumors.

 - CyberKnife is an alternative to cancer surgery and traditional radiation, which typically involve hospital stays, damage to healthy tissue and uncomfortable side effects.